KageKirin/git-gears-cs/README.md

 - git integration with libgit2 works, config can be read.
 - GitHub proof-of-concept GraphQL connection works
 - GitLab proof-of-concept GraphQL connection works
+- GitHub `get-` and `list-` actions work, but only on the enterprise instance I use for testing.
+- GitLab `get-` and `list-` actions except `pullrequests` work, but slightly different from their GitHub counterparts.

 ## Planned features